'Far Cry 5' Looks Like 'Red Dead Redemption' Meets 'Fargo'

 Is Far Cry 5 going to be a Western as rumored?
 It has the look and certainly the location, though given some of the civilizational things visible in the teaser, probably of the more modern Coen-esque sort.
 Rockstar's Red Dead Redemption 2, about which no one knows much of anything yet, is due later this year.
 Given the Far Cry series' "irreverent sandbox" pedigree, it's probably going to wind up being one of these "Armageddon versus Deep Impact" moments, whereby two similarly-natured things coincidentally wind up competing in near timeframes.

 The worldwide reveal for the game is this Friday, May 26.
 The game is due, along with Assassin's Creed and The Crew sequels, by the end of March 2018.
-Far Cry 4 arrived in November 2014, but follow Far Cry Primal was a February 2016 thing, so it's anyone's guess which side of the end of the year this one's going to fall.
+Far Cry 4 arrived in November 2014, but followup Far Cry Primal was a February 2016 thing, so it's anyone's guess which side of the end of the year this one's going to fall.